#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

 Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors and sun, rain, and temperature swings.
+Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
+Speak to a garden center associate or read your seed packets for more info on caring for your seedlings.

 What are seed tapes?